rubhav8052/prj/src/voxel_prompt_enginering/README.md

 ## Setup and Installation
+Move to the src/voxel_prompt_engineering directory and run the following commands:

 1. Install requirements: `pip install -r src/voxel_prompt_engineering/requirements.txt`
 2. Configure image path in voxel.py script to the path containing your images